107208579/tracking/README.md

 # Calendar Tracking

 ## Why track your time?
 Have you ever asked yourself where your time goes?
 Or have you ever wished you could remember what you were doing on a specific day?
 What about remembering the last time you meet up with a friend or relative?
-Or the restaurant you visited last year when you were on a business trip?
+Or the name of the restaurant with the great desert you visited last year when you were on a business trip?

 Back in 2012 I had similar questions and wanted to get to the bottom of how I spend my 10,080 minutes per week.
 So I decided to start tracking my life in a calendar.
 Specifically I wanted to:
 - outsource memories
 - remember past events
 - learn more about myself